 We need to seek Him in His Word.
 But, it is more than just reading the Word.
 The enemy knows the Word.
 Atheists read the Bible.
 Reading the Word is not enough.
 It is about reading and seeking and applying His Word!
 It is studying His Word and then using it and applying it to your life!

-No army tries to do battle without a leader!
-We should not do battle without the Lord!
+No army tries to do battle without a commander!
+We should not do battle without the Lord, our Commander!
 We cannot defeat the enemy in our own power!
 Only God can!

 2 Corinthians 10:3-5